Dorcie-dee/tmp-ecommerce-frontend/README.md

 Heyya,
     it's nice to have you here.

-This design inspo was gotten from a test exams I had to undertake for the Talent Mobility exam which is open to ghanaian residents ONLY.
+This design inspo was gotten from a test exams I had to undertake for the Talent Mobility Program exam which is open to ghanaian residents ONLY.

 A design was given and I was asked to replicate it as closely as I could and although it might not be as [perfect]